Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 No, not anyone who has passed a college English class can be an editor.
 Oh, you are good at spotting typos?
 Good for you; that still doesn’t mean you can be an editor.

-But as mentioned, editing is more than just punctuation and grammar.
+Then as mentioned, editing is more than just punctuation and grammar.
 Editors also edit your prose to ensure it is fluid, clear, and pleasurable to read, fine-tuning word choice and sentence structure.
 And the style of prose changes based on the genre, so editors also study that.

 For big-picture editing, editors study story craft for fiction and organizational and content strategies for nonfiction.